 Yeah.

-Um, I was just a minor.
+Let's say I was just a minor.

 This is in the minor key.

-Philosophy in the minor key.
+Philosophy in the Maya key.

 So it's not like it's not a book you're supposed to have read.

-Um there's it's a really good idea.
+It's a really good idea.

-I it's not one of the ones that we currently have in the works.
+It's not one of the ones that we currently have in the works.

-We have about four of these, like slated.
+We have about four of these like slated.

-Right, which is puts it at odds suddenly and forevermore with some of its own basic teachings, like, or at very least, it kind of creates this tension at the heart of everything.
+Like, or at very least, it kind of creates this tension at the heart of everything.

-Because when the church is in the catacombs, it's like, well, they're doing the thing that Jesus said, right?
+Because when the church is in the catacombs, it's like, well, they're doing.

-They're they're like suffering persecution, they're dying for the faith.
+They're dying for the faith.

-Um now they are like in the palaces and they're building the big monuments and all that stuff, and it's like what what happens to Christianity at that point?
+Now they are like in the palaces and they're building the big monuments and all that stuff.

-Um obviously very good for the world.
+Obviously, very good for the world.

 I don't have any plans to do it, but I like it.

-Yeah, well, and it the problem is it pisses off a lot of people because when you really dive in, there is a substantial debate about the nature of the Trinity.
+Yeah, well, and the problem is it pisses off a lot of people because when you really dive in, there is a substantial debate about the nature of the Trinity.

 And when you start talking about the Trinity, it can really piss off a lot of Christians and non-Christians alike.